 - 1. The dissertation must conform to format in the Graduate School's Thesis and Dissertation Manual. - 2.
-Formatters not settled in the Manual, the Advisor may require one of several standard manuals of style. - I. Dissertation Examining Committee Approval for Examination: The Dissertation Examining Committee must receive the dissertation approved by the Advisor at least two weeks before the scheduled defense. - J. Dissertation Examination Scheduling and Announcement - 1.
-The Dissertation Examination, which is two hours, may be scheduled at discretion of the student, the advisor, and the Dissertation Examining Committee but must be confined to the fall and spring semesters. - The announcement of date, time, location of examination, the candidate's name, the dissertation advisor, and the dissertation title must be publicized to all members of the University Graduate Faculty and Department of Communication graduate students via e-mail, newsletters, or individual announcements at least five working days prior to examination.
-Omission of proper notice of examination may nullify the defense.
+For matters not settled in the Manual, the Advisor may require one of several standard manuals of style. - I. Dissertation Examining Committee Approval for Examination: The Dissertation Examining Committee must receive the dissertation approved by the Advisor at least two weeks before the scheduled defense. - J. Dissertation Examination Scheduling and Announcement - The Dissertation Examination, which is two hours, may be scheduled at discretion of the student, the advisor, and the Dissertation Examining Committee but must be confined to the fall and spring semesters.

+- 2. The announcement of date, time, location of examination, the candidate's name, the dissertation advisor, and the dissertation title must be publicized to all members of the University Graduate Faculty and Department of Communication graduate students via e-mail, newsletters, or individual announcements at least five working days prior to examination.
+Omission of proper notice of examination may nullify the defense. - 3.
+Remote participation in dissertation examination meetings will be governed by the same rules specified in the Graduate Catalog.